-The Illinois Manufacturers’ Association is pleased to announce receipt of an Employer Training Investment Program grant (ETIP) for fiscal year 2018 through the Illinois Department of Commerce & Economic Opportunity (DCEO) with support from Governor Bruce Rauner and lawmakers who approved funding for the job training program.
-The grant term will be July 1, 2017 through June 30, 2018.
+The Illinois Manufacturers’ Association is pleased to announce receipt of an Employer Training Investment Program grant (ETIP) for fiscal year 2019 through the Illinois Department of Commerce & Economic Opportunity (DCEO) with support from the Governor and lawmakers who approved funding for the job training program.
+The grant term will be July 1, 2018 through December 31, 2019.
 All training that occurs during this time period may qualify for reimbursement based on eligibility requirements.

+The IMA administers the ETIP grant on behalf of the Department of Commerce & Economic Opportunity for manufacturing companies in Illinois.
 Participating companies must have a physical location in the state of Illinois and agree to train only their full-time Illinois based employees.
+The IMA works with its member companies through the entire process to help them receive reimbursement for their job training expenses.
 Each participating company must complete a company profile identifying the company location from which their employees will be participating and schedules detailing all training each company has completed.
 The schedules must include number of participants, dates of training, and cost of training.
-These reports for the first two quarters (July 1 to December 31, 2017) must be forwarded by email only to Janie Stanley, Revenue & Grant Administrator at email@example.com, no later than Monday, February 19.
+The reports for the next submission (July 1, 2018 to March 31, 2019) must be forwarded by email only to Janie Stanley, Revenue & Grant Administrator at email@example.com, no later than Friday, March 1, 2019.

 * External vendor/trainer or tuition expense (copies of paid invoices must also be submitted)

 * Internal company-based instructor wages at the actual hourly wage rate

 The IMA will work with companies to collect and submit the proper forms.
 DCEO has the sole discretion in determining the final approved funding level for ETIP grants.
 Historically, the ETIP multi-company awards have excluded expenses for trainee wages and fringe benefits.